Bargainers: Bipartisan deal near on trimmed $10B COVID bill

 People are also reading…

-“We’ve reached an agreement in principle on all the spending and all of the offsets,” Sen. Mitt Romney of Utah, the lead Republican bargainer, told reporters, using Washington-speak for savings.
+“We’ve reached an agreement in principle on all the spending and all of the offsets,” Sen. Mitt Romney of Utah, the lead Republican bargainer, told reporters Thursday, using Washington-speak for savings.
 “It’s entirely balanced by offsets.”

 Senate Majority Leader Chuck Schumer, D-N.Y., and others were more circumspect.